tungdn3/FlashCard/README.md

 - API
   - EF Core: to manipulate data
   - Azure OpenAI Chat Completion service: to leverage the power of GPT models to generate example sentences.
 Another reason I choose Azure is because I have a Visual Studio subscription ($150)
+  - Azure OpenAI Dall-E: the same reason.
+Actually, I have tried DeepAI but the output is not very good.
+Dall-E seems very powerful
   - .Net 8
   - Sqlite